s0fm4v/Double-slit-Calculator/README.md

 For Version 0.1 (Initial Version) run program in google colab. https://colab.google/
+Can also be found on the files tab
 # Help

 For any bugs/problems, contact me on Discord (@soph11aaa._)